Configuring Proxy Sets

 Note:

-For this feature, make sure that you have configured all the proxies in the Proxy Set with the same transport type (e.g., all TCP); otherwise, unexpected behavior (even call failure) may occur.
+When enabling this feature, make sure to configure all proxies in the Proxy Set with the same transport type (e.g., all TCP).
+Otherwise, unexpected behavior (even call failure) may occur.

-The CDR that is generated by the device displays only the proxy that was used for the dialog-initiating INVITE message.
+The device's generated CDR displays only the proxy used for the dialog-initiating INVITE message.

 Proxy Address Table